FPCC: Fast Point Cloud Clustering based Instance Segmentation for Industrial Bin-picking: Conclusions

 \section{Conclusions}

-This paper propose a fast and effective 3D point cloud instance segmentation named FPCC-Net for the bin-picking scene, which is a multi-instance but single class scene.
+This paper proposes a fast and effective 3D point cloud instance segmentation named FPCC for the bin-picking scene, which has multi instances but a single class.
+FPCC includes FPCC-Net which predicts embedded features and the geometric center score of each point, and a fast clustering algorithm using the outputs of FPCC-Net.
 Two hand-designed weight matrices are introduced for improving the performance of FPCC-Net.
 A novel clustering algorithm is proposed for instance segmentation.
-FPCC-Net overcome a big defect of deep learning, which requires a large number of manually labeled datasets.
-For multi-instance but single class scenes, ignoring the semantic information did not reduce the performance of the network.

-This study also has certain limitations that must be addressed in future work: \begin{enumerate} \item Currently, the network can be trained using synthetic scene data instead of real data.
-However, human beings can be trained for object detection by merely showing them the target object rather than various scenes that include it.
-Therefore, in the future, we aim to train a network, in the same manner, using only target object data. \item The proposed network does not function in real-time.
-It is desirable to enable the real-time application of it for various tasks, such as robot grasping. \end{enumerate}
+For multi instances but single class scenes, FPCC achieves better performance than existing methods even without manually labeled data.
+Besides, we theoretically prove that the computational complexity of FPCC is much lower than SGPN.